Private Prediction via PAC Privacy: Adversarial Composition

 \section{Adversarial Composition}

-The PAC privacy guarantees introduced in \cref{sec:background} apply to mechanisms with a single release.
-However, if we enforce PAC privacy guarantees on sequential responses, each release involves a standalone mechanism.
-Understanding how the privacy leakage accumulates (or equivalently, how the privacy guarantee composes) under multiple releases requires rigorous composition analysis.
+The PAC privacy guarantees of \cref{sec:background} concern a single release; enforcing PAC privacy on a sequence of releases requires understanding how privacy leakage \emph{composes}.
+Furthermore, many practical settings are \emph{adaptive}: in stochastic gradient descent (SGD), each gradient step depends on the current parameters, hence on all prior outputs; and in private prediction, queries are additionally \emph{adversarial}, since a user may choose future queries based on observed outputs to maximize leakage.
+When the query sequence depends on the full interaction history, later releases can amplify information from earlier ones even if each release is individually PAC-private, and na\"ively composing per-step guarantees can lead to incorrect bounds on the total information leakage.

-Standard composition theorems for PAC privacy study non-adaptive settings in which the sequence of mechanisms is fixed in advance or independent of past outputs, and show that the MI guarantee accumulates linearly~\cite{hanshen2023crypto}.
-However, many practical use cases are inherently adaptive.
-For example, in stochastic gradient descent (SGD), each mechanism corresponds to a gradient computation step that depends on the current model parameters, which is a function of all previous gradient outputs.
-Moreover, in response privacy, the sequence of queries is not only adaptive to previous releases but may also be adversarial, as a user can strategically choose future queries based on observed outputs to maximize information leakage.
-In these cases, the sequence of mechanisms is neither independent nor pre-defined, but instead depends on the entire interaction history.
-This adaptivity allows later mechanisms to amplify information revealed by earlier outputs, even when each individual release satisfies a strong per-query PAC privacy guarantee.
-Therefore, non-adaptive composition theorems cannot be directly applied, and na\"ively composing per-step guarantees can lead to incorrect bounds on the total information leakage.
+Prior composition in PAC privacy attains linear accumulation only under restrictive settings --- a sequence of non-adaptive, predetermined queries~\cite{hanshen2023crypto}, or independent resampling of a fresh secret at each step~\cite{hanshen2025thesis}.
+Neither fits private prediction, where queries are adaptive and adversarial and the secret training set \emph{persists} across releases.
+In this setting, the existing composition result either grows quadratically in $T$ or reverts to input-independent, DP-style noise~\cite{hanshen2025thesis}.

-In this section, we formalize an adversarial composition setting for PAC privacy where each mechanism may be adaptively chosen based on past outputs via a strategy unknown to the data curator.
-We then present a composition algorithm that calibrates noise \emph{adaptively} to the interaction history and prove that the mutual information guarantee accumulates \emph{linearly} despite adaptivity.
+In this section, we formalize an adversarial composition setting for PAC privacy where the secret is persistent across releases and each mechanism may be adaptively chosen via a strategy \emph{unknown} to the data curator.
+We then present a composition algorithm that calibrates noise \emph{adaptively} to the interaction history and prove that the mutual information guarantee still accumulates \emph{linearly} despite adaptivity.